HendrixLyu/frontend-assessment/readme.md

 ### `cd backend` , `npm i` , `npm start` & `npm run json-server`.
 then `cd ..` Change directory to the /frontend file and run npm i, then run npm start.
 ### `cd frontend` , `npm i` , `npm start`.
-The React version could run successfully
+The React version could run successfully and the display effect is the same as the VanillaJS.